jack9966qk/INFO20002-Project/Hypothesis.md

 *Same as above, can also use a map with color to visualise.*

-- [Rahul] What are the top 5 most used airlines by Australians travelling overseas?
+- [Rahul x] What are the top 5 most used airlines by Australians travelling overseas?

 *Same as above, pie chart is probably better for market share.*